Get the Facts on Voter Fraud in The United States

 The truth is that voter fraud does exist.
-Not just in America, but in just about every election since the beginning of time (this is an exaggeration and not a fact to be fair).
-Make no mistake, neither the left or right (radicals excluded) think we need don’t need to protect our democracy from voter fraud, they just have very different opinions on how this should be done.
+Not just in America, but in just about every election since the beginning of time (this is a logical assumption and not a fact to be fair).
+Make no mistake, neither the left or right (radicals excluded) think we don’t need to protect our democracy from voter fraud, they just have very different opinions on how this should be done.

 What are the Politicians Doing to Prevent Voter Fraud?

 America already has many forms of voter fraud prevention.
 These include secret ballots, transparency, statistical indicators, prosecution and voting machine integrity.
-Voter ID laws are a form of protection enacted to prevent voter fraud.
+Voter ID laws are a form of protection enacted to prevent in-person voter fraud.

 Now that you have the breakdown on voter fraud facts and voter fraud statistics, it’s time to find out the real truth on Voter Fraud and Electoral Fraud.
 Check out the fraud laws, facts and statistics, and get educated for upcoming elections.